bowhead/web3.js/styleguide.md

     ...

     $(this).on('listingUpdated', function(e, listingId) {
-      // do something with listingId
+      // do so.ahting with listingId
     });
     ```